aiplanethub/mini-bootcamp-introduction-to-pandas/series-and-dataframe/1477-Series.md

-* You can also create your own Series using a dictionary:
+* You can also create your Series using a dictionary:

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_937099e6513a4788ae90cbaf8c6bb80d.png)